stefbil/inference-endopoints-for-llms/Docker Instructions.md

-# Welcome to the VOXReality Horizon Europe Project
+# Contribution to the VOXReality Horizon Europe Project

-Below you'll find the necessary instructions in order to download and run our api.
+Below you'll find the necessary instructions in order to download and run the api.

 ## 1. Requirements